agilie/ebanq_api/README.md

 They are: Accounts, Cards, Messages, News, Profile, Reports, Requests, Settings, Templates and Transactions.
 Registration, Auth and Profile functionality available also.

-Check [Gem rdoc documentation](https://agilie.github.io/ebanq_api/) for required and optional arguments for each method.

  |  Gem Action  |  API Endpoint  |
  | -------- | ----- |